The Royal Marsden pilots new Triggers tool for integrating palliative care

 08 September 2017

-The Triggers tool, developed by the London Cancer Alliance to help clinicians in the UK recognise patients who need an early referral to specialist palliative care, has been successfully piloted at The Royal Marsden this year thanks to funding from The Royal Marsden Cancer Charity.
+The Triggers tool, developed by RM Partners, West London Cancer Alliance, to help clinicians in the UK recognise patients who need an early referral to specialist palliative care, has been successfully piloted at The Royal Marsden this year thanks to funding from The Royal Marsden Cancer Charity.

 The preliminary results of the service evaluation to be presented at ESMO 2017 proves the usability of this tool by primary care teams and points to the feasibility of establishing the integrated service between oncology and palliative care teams on a wider scale.